yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

-How to use Pick-it Teach with multiple models
+How to use Pickit Teach with multiple models
 =============================================

-!This article describes how to get started with the Pick-it Teach engine.
-Pick-it Teach is a detection engine in Pick-it which can search for objects based on a previously shown example object.
+!This article describes how to get started with the Pickit Teach engine.
+Pickit Teach is a detection engine in Pickit which can search for objects based on a previously shown example object.
 It is primarily used to find irregularly shaped objects that don't fit in one of the basic shape categories, like cylinders, spheres, squares, rectangles, circles, and ellipses.

-How to use Pick-it Teach engine in Pick-it?
+How to use Pickit Teach engine in Pickit?
 ===========================================

-Using Pick-it Teach is an intuitive two-step process.
+Using Pickit Teach is an intuitive two-step process.
 First, you show the part to the camera and store one or more models of it.
 Second, this stored model is used to find similar parts in a new scene.